martinraul/consumo-en-argentina/README.md

 # Historia del Consumo en Argentina
 A React made digital companion for my final thesis teaching at the course "Historia Argentina II".
+(View MASTER branch for entire project)

 **About Consumption Studies**